ajschumacher/Hbl15.github.io/_posts/2015-05-14-Easy-Way-To-Understand-Entropy.md

 Short Answer: Compare the entropy of all features, find the one with lowest entropy.

-Long Answer: (to be continue tomorrow, stay tune)
+Detail Answer: (to be continue tomorrow, stay tune)